 “70:20:10 model – A common learning model which manifests in organisations with respect to employee learning -70% learning occurs through implementation in job

 10% occurs through educating themselves in trainings(offline + online)”

-The origin of thoughts of implementation takes place because of shared learning and interactions.
+The origin of thoughts of implementation takes place.
+This is because of shared learning and interactions.
 Although this ranks second and mildly significant,it is the stage where innovations arise.

-Everyone’s problem is unique and definitely synergistic learning offers a deeper picture to handle when it comes to one’s own case.
-The whole point of shared learning is not about eliminating the teachers in offline as well as online (e-learning and LMS) but to actuate the participation of employees for making them efficient.
+Everyone’s problem is unique and definitely synergistic learning offers a deeper picture to handle.
+The whole point of shared learning is not about eliminating the teachers in offline as well as online (e-learning and LMS).
+Instead it is used to actuate the participation of employees for making them efficient.

 For managers, to activate this learning to a desired level – a short but specific goal could give a good start.
-Ways like sharing the documents frequently offline as well online, having the training booklets, product manuals within one’s reach can very much help in gaining the theoretical perception.
+Ways like sharing the documents frequently offline as well online have direct effect.
+That includes having the training booklets, product manuals within one’s reach can very much help in gaining the theoretical perception.
 Technologies can make this possible these days by creating personalised experiences.
 A good example is through a mobile app which could transform whatever mentioned above to digital.

-Organisations can measure the effect of collaborative learning through setting benchmarks and goals and check on if the numbers are moving on the respective scales.
+Organisations can measure the effect of collaborative learning through setting benchmarks and goals.
+It can be used to check on if the numbers are moving on the respective scales.
 When there is a stagnant pointer then adaptations in the course content as well as the discussion possibilities could be improved to make positive results.
 Examples of positive results could be positive sales cycles, new hire retentions and subsequent promotions.
 Employee feedback plays a major role as they are the participants and contemplating their opinion would be of top priority while strategizing new methods.